Install Tyk Enterprise Developer Portal

 The portal installation process comprises two steps:

-- Bootstrap the portal.
-After you’ve launched the portal, it will wait for you to provide credentials for the super admin user before it starts accepting traffic.
-Once you’ve created the super admin user, the portal will complete its installation process by creating the necessary database structure and initializing the required assets for its operations.
+- Bootstrap the portal After you’ve launched the portal, it will wait for you to provide credentials for the super admin user before it starts accepting traffic.
+Once you’ve created the super admin user, the portal will complete its installation process by creating the necessary database structure and initialising the required assets for its operations.
 You can bootstrap the portal either through the UI or using the bootstrap API.
 Please refer to the Bootstrapping section for implementing this step.

 Tyk Enterprise Developer Portal deployment diagram